-Dairy products such as milk are an important part of a healthy diet.
-They contain calcium, protein and vitamins such as vitamins A, B12 and D. For adults, the recommended daily allowance (RDA) for calcium is 700mg.
+Milk and other dairy products are an important part of a healthy diet.
+They contain calcium, protein and vitamins such as vitamins A, B12 and D.

-If you are lactose intolerant, getting the RDA of important vitamins and minerals can prove difficult.
-This may put you at increased risk of developing the following conditions.
+If you are lactose intolerant, getting the right amount of important vitamins and minerals can prove difficult.
+This may lead to unhealthy weight loss and put you at increased risk of developing the following conditions.

-- Osteopenia, a condition where you have a very low bone mineral density.
+Osteopenia – where you have a very low bone-mineral density.
 If osteopenia is not treated, it can develop into osteoporosis.

-- Osteoporosis, a condition that causes your bones to become thin and weak.
+– where your bones become thin and weak.
 If you have osteoporosis, your risk of getting fractures and broken bones is increased.

-- Malnutrition occurs when the food that you eat does not give you the nutrients that are essential for a healthy functioning body.
+– when the food you eat does not give you the nutrients essential for a healthy functioning body.
 If you are malnourished, wounds can take longer to heal and you may start to feel tired or depressed.